hannasong01/COVID-effect-on-Social-Media-Activities-and-Mental-Health/README.md

-# Does COVID affect post trends and engagements from mental illness related subreddits?
+# Analyzing the Effects of COVID–19 on Social Media Activity in Mental Health Subreddits using AI: Large Language Models and Time Series Analysis

 #### Teammates: Hanna Song, Anh Nguyen

+### Research Question: Does COVID affect post trends and engagements from mental illness related subreddits?

-#### Hypothesis: Mental health-related subreddits exhibit a shift in post trends as well as the number of engagements based on post texts, number of comments and upvote ratios between periods pre-covid and post-covid
+### Hypothesis: Mental health-related subreddits exhibit a shift in post trends as well as the number of engagements based on post texts, number of comments and upvote ratios between periods pre-covid and post-covid

+### Our analysis on the research can be found from Medium: